דלג לתוכן הראשי

 MIND Diet Saves You 2.5 Years of Brain Aging: Study on 1,600 People

 Classic Mediterranean diet or DASH diet?
 Why not combine both with a focus on the brain?
-This is the MIND diet, and a new study shows that those who adhere to it slow their brain aging by more than two years.
+This is the MIND diet, and a new study shows that those who adhere to it slow their brain aging by about 2.5 years.
 Here's what to eat.

 If I told you that by eating a certain way, your brain would age 2.5 years less, would you believe it?
 A new study published in the Journal of Neurology, Neurosurgery & Psychiatry shows exactly that.
-The MIND diet - a combination of Mediterranean and DASH with a focus on the brain - slowed brain aging in 1,600 participants of the Framingham Heart Study over 12 years.
-This may be the dietary intervention with the strongest evidence for brain health.
+The MIND diet - a combination of Mediterranean and DASH with a focus on the brain - slowed brain aging in about 1,600 participants of the Framingham Heart Study over about 12 years.
+This is one of the most promising dietary interventions for brain health.

 What is the MIND Diet?